MasterPranav/4Function-Calculator/README.md

-# I built a four function calculator
+# I built a small four function calculator to learn PHP, JavaScript, and CSS.
+It's a little buggy, but it was a good learning process before my internship at Versium.